-Determination of the structure and dynamics of the Earth's deep interior is one of the principal objectives of geophysics.
-Efforts of imaging the Earth on a global scale, early on lead to radial density and velocity models deduced primarily from global observations of the arrival times of seismic phases (Dziewonski et al., 1975; Dziewonski & Anderson, 1981; Kennett & Engdahl, 1991; Kennett et al., 1995).
+1981; Kennett and Engdahl, 1991; Kennett et al., 1995).
 These models are consistent with petrologic mantle models and form the basis of three-dimensional global tomographic images of the Earth's interior.
-Following the pioneering work by Dziewonski (1977, 1984), Masters et al. (1996) inverted for a shear-velocity model in the mantle combining surface wave, free oscillation and traveltime data.
+Following the pioneering work by Dziewonski et al. (1977) and Dziewonski (1984), Masters et al. (1996) inverted for a shear-velocity model in the mantle combining surface wave, free oscillation and traveltime data.
 Similar models were obtained by Grand (1994) and Grand et al. (1997).
 Mégnin and Romanowicz (2000) employed an asymptotic coupling theory for normal modes in order to invert body, surface and higher-mode waveforms for shear heterogeneity in the mantle.
 Body and Rayleigh waves as well as normal mode splitting functions have been used by Ritsema and van Heijst (2000).
 Tomographic images of the lowermost mantle have been obtained by Kárason and van der Hilst (2001) by including differential traveltimes of core phases.
 Gorbatov and Kennett (2003) and Kennett and Gorbatov (2004) jointly inverted the arrival-times of P and S waves for bulk-sound and shear wavespeed anomalies in the mantle, thus increasing the interpretability in terms of temperature and compositional variations.
-These studies have greatly improved our understanding of threedimensional heterogeneity; and the large-scale mantle heterogeneity structure is now well agreed upon (Becker & Boschi, 2002).
+These studies have greatly improved our understanding of three-dimensional heterogeneity and the large-scale mantle structure is now well agreed upon (Becker and Boschi, 2002).

-In a related effort geodynamicists have demonstrated a strong correlation between the history of subduction and large-scale seismic mantle heterogeneity structure (Richards & Engebretson, 1992; Lithgow-Bertelloni & Richards, 1998).
+In a related effort geodynamicists have demonstrated a strong correlation between the history of subduction and large-scale seismic mantle heterogeneity structure (Richards and Engebretson, 1992; Lithgow-Bertelloni and Richards, 1998).
 This latter insight has led to the construction of so-called mantle circulation models (Bunge et al., 1998, 2002).
 The dynamic processes of mantle convection manifest themselves as lateral variations in density, temperature and composition, which map into the visco-elastic structure of the mantle.
-This means that temperature and density variations correspond to variations in seismic velocities (Brown & Shankland, 1981; Duffy & Ahrens, 1992; Mattern et al., 2005).
-Therefore, the analysis of seismic waves allows us to infer flow patterns in the mantle (van der Hilst et al., 1997; Kárason & van der Hilst, 2000)
+This means that temperature and density variations correspond to variations in seismic velocities (Brown and Shankland, 1981; Duffy and Ahrens, 1992).
+Therefore, the analysis of seismic waves allows us to infer flow patterns in the mantle (van der Hilst et al., 1997; Kárason and van der Hilst, 2000).

-It is indisputable, that the existing tomographic images of the mantle successfully contributed to the understanding of the planet's dynamics.
+It is indisputable that the existing tomographic images of the mantle successfully contributed to the understanding of the planet's dynamics.
 Still, the inversions are based on substantially simplified forward models, namely ray theory and finite normal mode summations.
 Ray theory is only applicable to the arrival times of high frequency waves, therefore significantly reducing the amount of exploitable information.
 Normal mode approximations rely on smoothly varying structure and long period waveforms, resulting in a limitation of resolution.